samfeast/whack-fast/README.md

 # Submission for the 1 hour hack at WHACK 2025

+# ASCII Art Terminal Renderer

 Sometimes programs on your PC just don't work.
 It's always good to have a CLI backup.
 Broken photo viewer?
 Check it out in the terminal!
 Broken video viewer?
 Just watch it in the terminal!
 Broken webcam viewer?
 Terminal too!

-# ASCII Art Terminal Renderer

 `art.py` renders images, videos, or live webcam feeds as colored ASCII art directly in your terminal.

+# Installation

+Download the libraries from requirements.txt

 ## Usage